MautushiD/MautushiD/README.md

 #### Hi there :wave: This is Mautushi Das
   - 🔭 I’m currently a 2nd year Master's student in the School of Animal Sciences at Virginia Tech.
   - 🌱 I’m currently working in The lab of Animal Data Sciences (ADS) .
-  - 💞️ My work is focused on Computer Vision, Data analysis and Machine Learning.
+  - 💞️ My work is focused on Computer Vision, Data analysis , Machine Learning, and Deep Learning.
   - 📫 How to reach me mautushid@vt.edu :woman_student:
   <div align="center">